agongi/study/java/reference/README.md

 ```

 ## Soft Reference
-- referent: It can be a candidate of GC If JVM absolutely needs memory
+- It can be a candidate of GC If JVM absolutely needs memory
-  - It means heap is running out, soft-reference object will be collected even if there are references
+  - It means `heap is running out, soft-reference object will be collected` even if there are references
-- reference-queue: optional
-  - 생성자를 통해 reference-queue 가 주입되었으면, enqueued

 ```java
 // soft reference